The requirement to provide access to documents

 For fairness, the Mental Health and Wellbeing Act 2022 (MHW Act) requires the health service to give the patient access to documents ‘in connection with’ a Tribunal hearing at least 2 business days before the hearing.

-An exception to this is that a psychiatrist may apply to the Tribunal to deny the patient access to a particular document or documents because disclosing them may cause serious harm to the patient or another person.
+An exception to this is that a psychiatrist may apply to the Tribunal to deny the patient access to a particular document or documents because disclosure of information in them may cause serious harm to the patient or another person.

 Documents that need to be provided – what documents are in connection with a proceeding?

-The documents that are always connected with the proceeding and need to be provided unless there is an application to deny access to documents are:
+The documents that are always connected with the proceeding are:

 The relevant hearing report: This is the report that the Tribunal requires the health service to prepare before the hearing.
-The Tribunal has practice notes and templates on its website to assist health services to prepare these reports.
+The Tribunal has information and templates on its website to assist health services to prepare these reports.

-- Consultant notes in date order for the last three reviews
+- Consultant notes for the last two reviews

-- Notes from registrar/medical officer reviews in date order during the three months prior to the hearing
+- Notes from the registrar / medical officer reviews in date order within the last six weeks

-- Nursing notes for up to a month preceding a hearing held during an inpatient admission
+- Nursing notes within the last seven days during an inpatient admission

 - Advance Statement of Preferences

-- Any other documents which the treating team believes are relevant to the hearing.
+- Any other recent documents which the treating team believes are relevant to the hearing.

 Applications to deny access to documents